2 Motor System With Low Suction

 hi, we have model p-125 installed in 1988. very pleased w/unit up until 6 months ago when we started having suction problems. have run balls through hoses and they make way to main canister. debris in canister is all twisted (like dna) and still has poor suction. any ideas? i've read about a filter, could that be clogged from motor side? we've reached up and raked stuff off of it. help! we have come to love the ease of just plugging a hose in and the cannister portable model just doesn't measure up. thanks.

-Is the suction weak without the hose at the debris entry point at the unit?
+Is the suction weak without the hose at the intake port on your unit (debris entry point)?
 If so, it sounds like you cleaned off the screen close the the motor and we are assuming there is no suction leaks around the gasket.
-Maybe you need a new motor?
-Motors don't usually slow down except for giving them less electricity to run on.
 If the suction is strong there and at the end of your hose from there (test separately) then you may have a break, an air leak, in the home.
 Also, older hoses may look fine but have lots of little leaks.

 Under Powered Unit?